Create Localnet

 - Multi-node, remote, automated testnet

-Supporting code can be found in the networks directory (opens in a new tab) and additionally the local
+Supporting code can be found in the networks directory (opens in a new tab) and additionally the local or remote sub-directories.

 NOTE: The

-network bootstrapping may be out of sync with the latest releases and is not to be relied upon.
+remotenetwork bootstrapping may be out of sync with the latest releases and is not to be relied upon.

 Single-node, Local, Manual Testnet